What can I recycle?

 Items marked as hazardous must always be recycled correctly as they can be dangerous if disposed of incorrectly.

-Please remember that if your items are too large for you to dispose of e.g. large furniture, mattresses etc. you may be able to dispose of them for free through our bulky waste service.
+Please remember that if your items are too large for you to dispose of, for example large furniture or mattresses, you may be able to dispose of them for free through our bulky waste service.
 If items are still in good working order please consider other options such as donating them to our reuse shop.

 - Batteries including all household, lithium (hazardous), and car batteries (hazardous)